Sandybell88/resplat-github-workshop/exercises/exercise-one/travel-blog.md

 The last place I travelled too was New Zealand (home) !

-These are the the seven continents:
+These are the seven continents:

 1. Asia
 2. South America